alokpandey/Inventory-system/docs/docs/project/governance.md

 ## Write access to the code base

 Write access to the code base is granted to a very small number of developers.
-In daily operations only the [maintainer](#maintainer) is expected to make changes to the master or stable branches.
+In daily operations only the [maintainer](#maintainer) is expected to make changes to the main or stable branches.

 To reduce the risk of losing the possibility to address security issues in a timely manner additional members are granted access.